CoopsCodes/CoopsCodes/README.md

 ### 👋🏽 there, welcome to my github

 -   🔭 I’m currently working on ...
 A React and Laravel stack in my job.
 -   🌱 I’m currently learning ...
-ThreeJS, Laravel and always React
+ThreeJS, Laravel, NextJS, Figma and UI/UX design, and always React
 -   👯 I’m looking to collaborate on ...
-Open to suggestions, something full stack would be great
+Open to suggestions, thought I am usually focusing on one personal project at a time.
+I woulf love to blog and write more.
 -   🤔 I’m looking for help with ...
 Everything haha
 -   💬 Ask me about ...
 What would you like to know?
 -   📫 How to reach me: ...
 [Contact Me via my Website](https://www.cooper-codes.dev/contactMe)